MicrosoftDocs/memdocs/memdocs/intune/user-help/what-info-can-your-company-see-when-you-enroll-your-device-in-intune.md

 # What information can my organization see when I enroll my device?

 Your organization cannot see your personal information when you enroll a device in Microsoft Intune.
-Enrolling your device does make certain information, such as device model and serial number, visible to your Intune support person.
-The information is kept in the Microsoft Endpoint Manager admin center and may be viewed in certain situations to aid in device setup, apps, or some other troubleshooting topic.
+Enrolling your device does make certain information, such as device model and serial number, visible to your support person.
+Other information is only accessible to your support person in certain situations to help with resolving a device or app issue.

 This article describes everything a support person can and can't access on an enrolled device, and provides explainations for why certain data *might* be visible.